 - BMC – Bhartiya Micro Credit, aims to spread awareness of the financial inclusion and social security schemes and proposes to take the benefits to poor and homeless people in the country.

-- The Mudra Scheme is responsible for proving credit for all the facilities under this program.
+- The Mudra scheme is responsible for providing credit for all the facilities under this program.

 - The shift from pedal rickshaw to E rickshaw will also help contribute towards achieving the goals of Swachh Bharat Abhiyan.

 - Under the scheme, charging and service station will also be set up, which will help the growth of the emergence of small and micro enterprises along with creating many opportunities for entrepreneurs.